kebl3541/OpenWhisper/README.md

 [![Downloads](https://img.shields.io/github/downloads/kebl3541/OpenWhisper/total?label=downloads)](https://github.com/kebl3541/OpenWhisper/releases)
 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-support-yellow?logo=buymeacoffee&logoColor=black)](https://buymeacoffee.com/philosophizer)

-Hands-free dictation for macOS (formerly *Talk to Claude*).
+This is a hands-free dictation for macOS.
 No hotkeys, no
-tapping: it listens continuously, transcribes on-device with Apple's macOS 26 speech engine (`SpeechAnalyzer`/`SpeechTranscriber`), types what you say into the focused text field, and can press Return for you.
+tapping: it listens continuously (unless deactivated), transcribes on-device with Apple's macOS 26 speech engine (`SpeechAnalyzer`/`SpeechTranscriber`), types what you say into the focused text field, and can press Return for you.
 Nothing ever leaves your Mac.

 Apple Silicon, macOS 26+.
 MIT licensed.
 CI builds and tests every push on GitHub's `macos-26` runners.